How to Make Coconut Bacon

 - Total Time: 15 minutes

 Fake bacon that tastes like the real thing.
 Use it in salads, BLTs, or anywhere else that you would add bacon.
 This coconut bacon is vegan and gluten free, as long as you use gluten-free soy sauce (like tamari).
 Recipe yields 3 cups coconut bacon.

-Preheat oven to 350 degrees Fahrenheit.
-Line a half-sheet pan or large rimmed baking sheet with parchment paper (optional).
+- Preheat oven to 350 degrees Fahrenheit.
+Line a large, rimmed baking sheet with parchment paper (optional).

 - Measure the coconut flakes out onto the baking sheet.
 Drizzle the coconut flakes with tamari, liquid smoke and maple syrup.
 Mix well.
 Spread the flakes into an even layer on the parchment paper.

 - Bake on the middle rack for 12 to 14 minutes, flipping halfway, until flakes are mostly dry and turning golden on the edges.
 (Keep an eye on the coconut as it can go from golden brown to deep burnt brown fairly quickly.
 For softer bacon, you’ll probably only need to bake for 12 minutes, for crispy bacon, aim for 14.)
 The coconut flakes will further crisp up as they cool.